r4sas/PBinCLI/README.rst

 Other options
 ^^^^^^^^^^^^^

-It is possible to set-up paste parameters such as burning after reading, expiritaion time, formatting, enabling discussions, and changing compression algorithm.
+It is also possible to set-up paste parameters such as "burn after reading", expiritaion time, formatting, enabling discussions and changing compression algorithm.
 Please refer to ``pbincli send -h`` output for more information.

 Receiving
 ---------

-To retrieve paste from server, use ``get`` command with paste info.
+To retrieve a paste from a server, you need to use ``get`` command with the paste info.

-It must be formated like ``pasteID#Passphrase`` or use full URL to paste.
+Paste info must be formated as ``pasteID#Passphrase`` or just use full URL to a paste.
 Example:

 .. code-block:: bash